• Home

 4. Tropical Tide

 Another waterfront location is Tropical Tide.
 The team parks their cart on the Nelly Bay foreshore so that you can enjoy your coffee or breakfast on the beach’s sandy shores.
 There are also tables in the shade.
-I’ve only been once, but I did enjoy a delicious bacon and egg roll during that visit.
+I’ve only been once, but I did enjoy a delicious bacon-and-egg roll during that visit.

 Chocolate and ice cream-covered crepe from Fruits N Scoops on Magnetic Island.